NicoTambone68/KerasTris/README.md

 ```
 At the current stage the model definitely underperforms and there's no way for the AI to win a game unless the human player does one or even more very bad moves.
 ## A note on possible future improvements
 Some improvements may be achieved modifiyng the model, trying different optimizers and loss functions.
-Bu the most important one it would be training the neural network through a Monte Carlo Tree Search algorithm and adjusting the model's weight accordingly.
+But the most important one it would be training the neural network through a Monte Carlo Tree Search algorithm and adjusting the model's weight accordingly.

+## Conclusions
+C# can be used proficiently with TensorFlow.NET to build AI applications (beside native AI functionalities, which have however, limited features compared to the ones of TensorFlow).
+Nevertheless at this stage, the present application needs to be improved to show its actual potentiality.

 ## License
 MIT License